svn2github/gnumex/gnumex/readme-fortran.txt

 SOME COMMENTS ON FORTRAN MEX FILES

 INTRODUCTION
   This document extends the information in the accompanying file README.
 Gnumex version 2.0 supports both Fortran 77 (with the g77 compiler) and Fortran 90/95 (with either the g95 or gfortran compiler).
 The following guidelines may help clear things regarding Fortran programs.

 FORTRAN FILE EXTENSIONS
-  Fortran 77 programs and Fortran 90/95 programs in fixed source form should have extension .f, but free form Fortran 95 programs must have extension .f90 (the compilers support also the extension .f95, but Matlab's mex command does not, and .f90 is preferred over .f95 anyway).
+  Fortran 77 programs and Fortran 90/95 programs in fixed source form should have extension .f, but free form Fortran 95 programs must have extension .f90 (the compilers support also the extension .f95, but Matlab's mex command does not, and .f90 is generally preferred over .f95 anyway).

 CASE OPTIONS AND TRAILING UNDERSCORES
   With g77 and g95 Gnumex uses the compile switches -fcase-upper and